Make a Watering Can with a Plastic Bottle

 of reading

-Do you need to water your plants urgently, want to start delicate seedlings, or are you simply looking for a clever way to recycle your plastic waste?
+Do you need to water your plants urgently, want to make delicate seedlings, or are you simply looking for a clever way to recycle your plastic waste?
 Making a homemade watering can is an economical and ecological solution.

 In this guide, we present two proven methods: one is 100% free (the pierced cork technique) and the other requires a clever little accessory.